DKg156/SHL-recommendation-system/README.md

 The system follows a two-stage retrieval architecture, commonly used in modern search and recommendation systems.</br>

-A catalog of individual test solutions scraped from the SHL website was generated using the scrape_catalog.py script and stored as catalog.json.

 User Query / Job Description / JD URL<br>
             &nbsp;&nbsp;&nbsp;│<br>
              &nbsp;&nbsp;▼<br>